eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 able to access the device of the User will be able to do this.

-If the User uninstalls the Wallet Instance, the Wallet Instance ensures that the associated WSCA(s) delete all sensitive data and cryptographic keys related to the Wallet Unit and to all PIDs and attestations on the Wallet Unit.
+If the User uninstalls the Wallet Instance, the Wallet Instance ensures that the associated WSCA/WSCD(s) delete all sensitive data and cryptographic keys related to the Wallet Unit and to all PIDs and attestations on the Wallet Unit.

 If it supports the Digital Credentials API, see [Section 4.4.3](#443-remote-presentation-flows), the Wallet Instance also discloses the fact that it is uninstalled to